erbiumtech/open-payroll/README.md

 $ php artisan vendor:publish --tag=laravel-observers
 ```

-Then add the Open Payroll models to the `config/observers.php` in `\JayThakkar\LaravelObservers\Observers\HashidsObserver::class` key.
+Then add the Open Payroll models to the `config/observers.php` in `\ErbiumTech\LaravelObservers\Observers\HashidsObserver::class` key.
 This will allow the observer to create hashed slug for each record automatically.

 ```php
 return [